 When you are sitting in a 20% drawdown and every financial news network is screaming at you to liquidate, these documentaries serve as a behavioral anchor.
 They remind you that volatility is the toll you pay for long-term returns.
 They prove that you don’t need to be trading zero-day options to build real capital.
 You need cash flow, a margin of safety, and the ability to endure the sheer boredom of waiting for the market to reflect intrinsic value.
 The long-term societal impact of his capital allocation is staggering, but it all starts with the basic unit of a single, well-researched decision.

 We operate in a space saturated with noise.
 High-frequency algorithms, Fed speculation, and daily macroeconomic panic.
 The antidote to that noise is the structural simplicity of the Buffett approach.
-I used to think the game was about outsmarting the market with complexity.
+I used to think the job was about outsmarting the market with complexity.
 Now I realize it’s about outlasting the market with discipline.
 That is a painful, slow realization to come to.

 Important Information